 So that’s what we did.
 Midday July 9, we loaded last minute supplies, collected our fourth crew member, and cranked the motor to plow through the muddy marina and out into the great Hudson River, heading south.

 The New York skyline is especially majestic from the water, skyscrapers and ferry terminals, new and old butting butts on the crowded streets.
-We motor sailed the whole way down, riding tides and currents that pulse in and out from the ocean, boosting or stealing your speed.
-Our mainsail raised helped stabalize the boat and catch any wind that might cross at the right angle.
+We motor sailed the whole way down, riding the tides and currents that pulse in and out from the ocean, boosting or stealing your speed.
+Our mainsail raised helped stabilize the boat and catch any wind that might cross at the right angle.

 We did some last minute food shopping at the Stop & Shop up the road.
 One problem was that none of the advertised cab companies would answer to take us back to the boat.
-So Peter decided to just start pushing the cart.
+So Peter just set off down the road with the cart.
 “We’ll bring it back!”
 He lawyered, and we walked through town to the docks.

 Just a fuel and water fill…if we could find the fuel dock through the classic New England fog.
 We rafted to the floating dock, now 20 feet below the pier in the classic New England low tide.
 There were fresh water spigots but no hoses (classic New England generosity).
 We filled jugs and carried them to the tanks, then turned the prow and sputtered out around the point of Cape Cod and east into the Atlantic.
 Next stop Ireland…or so we thought.